-Once you realise the magic of the handy dandy ‘poultry’ button and how reliable it is, you can experiment with different chicken dishes or cook a plain batch once a week to mix and match with meals like salads, veggies, rice, beans, and pasta.
+When it comes to cooking chicken, you can use the Manual pressure cooker setting or the handy dandy ‘Poultry’ button, which is pretty reliable (more about all the buttons here).
+Try a few recipes and then you can experiment with different chicken dishes or cook a plain batch once a week to mix and match with meals like salads, veggies, rice, beans, and pasta.

 You can use any type of pasta you enjoy with this recipe template and experiment with different veggies, meats, and sauces.
 Either way, learning the art of pasta under pressure is a worthwhile pursuit.
 No matter how bare the fridge is, you can always scrounge up some ingredients for this!

 Rice is practically brand new when you get an Instant Pot.
 Long cooking times get cut in half with fluffy, cooked-to-perfection results every time.
-We all know how awful it is to take a big bite of slightly undercooked rice!
+We all know how awful it is to take a big bite of slightly undercooked OR overcooked rice!
 The pressure cooker allows you to put full trust in its hands for the perfect texture every time.
-Our yellow rice is a good example of that.

 It’s vegan and vegetarian-friendly, gluten-free, and loaded with nutrient-dense veggies like sweet potato and plant protein from black beans.
 The spicy tomato base is ideal for dipping tortilla chips in and cooling down with fresh lime, cilantro, and avocado for garnish.
 If you’re feeling extra crazy, add in some sour cream and cheese.